SinisterSpatula/RetroflagGpiGuides/OpenborBeta6510.md

 * place your pak's to: `~/RetroPie/roms/ports/openbor/`

-# Where I think I'm going wrong...
+# Still working on this part
 * The below is where I think I started to go wrong, and the part I can't figure out, this isn't right.

 add a line to /opt/retropie/configs/ports/openbor/emulators.cfg: